Exporting Databases in the Admin Center

 Creating the storage account

-The first step of creating the storage account container is to create the Azure storage account.
-To set up the export, you must first have a subscription to Microsoft Azure and access to the Azure Portal.
+The first step is to create an Azure standard storage account, if you don't already have one.
+To set up the export, you must first have a subscription to Microsoft Azure and access to the Azure portal.

 For more information setting up an Azure storage account, see Create a storage account.